-While lending institutions have been obligated (for loans closed past July '99) to cancel Private Mortgage Insurance (PMI) at the point the balance goes under 78% of the price of purchase, they do not have to take similar action if the loan's equity is above 22%.
-(The law does not include a number of higher risk mortgages.)
-However, if your equity rises to 20% (no matter what the original purchase price was), you are able to cancel your PMI (for a mortgage loan closed past July 1999).
+Although lenders have been legally obligated (for loans closed past July 1999) to cancel Private Mortgage Insurance (PMI) when the mortgage balance goes under 78% of the purchase price, they do not have to cancel PMI automatically if the equity is more than 22%.
+(The law does not apply to some higher risk mortgages.)
+But if your equity reaches 20% (no matter what the original price was), you have the right to cancel your PMI (for a mortgage that past July 1999).

 Do you have a question regarding a mortgage program?